sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 Selecting and ordering test cases
 ----------------------------------

 [FizzBuzz](/kata_descriptions/fizzbuzz.html) is one step up in difficulty from Leap Years.
-Again, you are designing a function, this time one that takes an integer and returns a String.
-You can use this Kata to talk about how to plan and select test cases, and the purpose of adding additional cases in order to do triangulation.
+The problem description asks you to design a console application.
+You need to do a small amount of analysis to realize the heart of it is a pure function similar to the one for Leap Years.
+This one takes an integer and returns a String.
+You can use this Kata to talk about how to plan and select test cases, and why you spend a few minutes analyzing the problem to look for a pure function to test drive.
+Note - this is part of the general strategy for ['inside-out' TDD](https://8thlight.com/blog/georgina-mcfadyen/2016/06/27/inside-out-tdd-vs-outside-in.html).

-The first time you do this kata, I suggest focusing on the core business logic for converting one number at a time, and leave out the part where you print the full 100 lines to the console.
-That part is a little harder to test-drive.

 ### Learning goals
-The theme is repeated from the first session: "Small steps".
+The theme is the same as the first session: "Small steps".

-* Explain why you make a 'test case list'
+* Explain why we look for a pure function to test-drive in TDD
 * Use a 'test case list' during TDD
-* Describe TDD
+* Use TDD to build a pure function and associated tests

 ## Session Outline

-* 2 min connect: pairs discuss what is easiest to test
+* 5 min connect: pairs discuss what is easiest to test
-* 10 min explain & elaborate test cases for fizzbuzz
+* 10 min explain & elaborate test cases for FizzBuzz
-* 10 min demo fizzbuzz with triangulation
+* 5 min demo FizzBuzz
-* 2 min reflect: summarize triangulation in own words
-* 30 min fizzbuzz in pairs
+* 25 min FizzBuzz in pairs
 * 5 min reflect: pairs discuss what they learnt today

 ### Connect
 Introduce yourself to a person near you and discuss.
 (Use the internet to research if you are unsure what those things are.)

-Is it easier to unit test:
+Which is easiest to write automated tests for:

-- a static function
+- a whole system with a database
 - a pure function
-- a method that modifies object state
-- a method that modifies its parameters
+- a user interface
-- a function that returns void
+- a void function

-Note: you can modify this list to fit the programming language they know.
+- a method in a Controller class (as in Model-View-Controller)

 The reason for asking about what is easy to test is to get them prepared for designing a pure function or static method for calculating FizzBuzz.
 These kinds of functions are easier to test since all the outcomes are visible in the return value, the input value is not modified and there are no side effects.

-### Demonstrate
+### Explain and elaborate test cases
 Starting at a whiteboard, explain the purpose of the [FizzBuzz](/kata_descriptions/fizzbuzz.html) kata.
 Read the description to the group, or put it on a screen they can see.
 Ask the group to suggest test cases we will need for this kata.
 Write up whatever they say.

 What they come up with might include this - an impure function that prints a multi-line string: